TheSmartMonkey/create-angular-app/src/app/shared/README.md

 # Shared module

-All components you need for your application that are used at multiple places
+All global components you need for your application that are used at multiple places (ex: buttons, modals, directives, pipes)